viniciusramosdefaria/git2consul-go/README.md

 $ make build
 ```

+### End To End Testing

+The end to end test can be run by simply running `make test-e2e`.
+To run the test, you need to have the [consul binary](https://releases.hashicorp.com/consul/) available in your path.
+It simulates a create, update, and delete of consul KV pairs and confirms every operation is successful.
+The test data is stored within this repo so developers do not have to setup an external repo to test.

 ### Releases
 This project is using [goreleaser](https://goreleaser.com).
 GitHub release creation is automated using Travis
 CI.
 New releases are automatically created when new tags are pushed to the repo.